-The subject parcels are owned by the State of Montana and are currently exempt from taxation.
-If the parcels sell and are in private ownership they will be subject to taxation pursuant to the applicable laws and administrative rules of the State of Montana.
+The subject parcel is owned by the State of Montana and are currently exempt from taxation.
+If the parcel sells and is held in private ownership, it will be subject to taxation pursuant to the applicable laws and administrative rules of the State of Montana.